It is very important to take the time to read and understand this complete document of all the Terms and Conditions for booking your journey.

 5.5 Regarding civil unrest, once the Company has investigated the prevailing situation as it deems fit, it shall remain in the Company’s sole and absolute discretion whether to proceed with the trip.
 You may in such circumstances cancel the trip.
 However, if, after having made all reasonable and proper inquiries, the Company is of the opinion that the trip may proceed, no refund will be payable to you and the provisions of Paragraph 2 shall apply.

-7.2 When credit card payments are processed, the exchange rate is based on the mid market rate as displayed on on the day of transaction of payment.
+7.3 When international bank transfers/BACS/credit card payments are processed, the exchange rate is based on the mid-market rate as displayed on http://www.xe.com/ on the day of the transaction of payment.

 These terms and conditions govern the relationship between the Company and you, to the total exclusion of any other terms and conditions.
 No alteration to the terms and conditions may be made by any of the Company employees, authorized representatives or agents, unless in writing by an authorized officer of the Company.
 All decisions and matters subject to the Company’s discretion shall be made by an authorized officer of the Company.